OSCA hero

 What OSCA Assesses

 The OSCA covers ten structured assessment elements, all mapped to current industry standards for utility location and avoidance.
 Each element is assessed systematically.
-The assessor captures evidence in real time using the digital platform.

 Pre-excavation survey planning and documentation check